cs107-undefined/Undefined_AD/docs/documentation/implementation.rst

 **Forward pass**

-In the forward pass, we computes the primal value :math:`v_j` and he partial derivatives :math:`\frac{\partial v_j}{\partial v_i}` with respect to its parent nodes :math:`v_i`.
+In the forward pass, we compute the primal value :math:`v_j` and the partial derivatives :math:`\frac{\partial v_j}{\partial v_i}` with respect to its parent nodes :math:`v_i`.
 This partial derivatives here are the factors that show up in the chain rule, but it's not the chain rule itself.
-Given the unique way of the implementation in reverse mode, we are not explicitly calculating the chain rule in the forward pass, but calculate it throughout the ways when we build up the computational graph.
+Given the unique way of the implementation in reverse mode, we are not explicitly calculating the chain rule in the forward pass, but calculate it as we build up the computational graph.

 For example, in the forward pass, given the function :math:`v_j = sin(v_j)`, we calculate :math:`\frac{\partial v_j}{\partial v_i} = cos(v_i)`.
 In the reverse model, we implemented a graph structure (``UDGraph``) to store the parent and child intermediate results.